EulalieM/EulalieM/README.md

 ### Hi there 👋

 I am a web developer reconverted since 2020 and employed since 2021.
-I work mainly on PHP projects.
+I work mainly on Symfony projects.
 You will find here personal / school / tools / training projects, among others.
 Perseverance, organization and fulfillment are my watchwords.